Kladar/SDC_P2/Write_up_ryankladar_traffic_signs.md

 I didn't do much preprocessing because it turned out to not be necessary, and we could be losing some information such as color, which is important in street sign classification (though the NN doesn't look at it here, we could be using it in the future).

 I originally normalized the data but then removed it when debugging, forgot to add it back in, and it didn't seem to matter much, but it wouldn't be difficult to add back in.
-We then have to remember to do it to the new images as well but I'm as far behind as I am in this course so I'm going to move on.  do shuffle the data to avoid overfitting.
+We then have to remember to do it to the new images as well but I'm as far behind as I am in this course so I'm going to move on.
+I do shuffle the data to avoid overfitting.

+I thought of normalization because we want to avoid high variance in the data, which makes it easy to overshoot our optima and hard to tune the learning rate to a value that works generally.

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)